arita-pereira/BC_Final_Project/README.md

 # BC_Final_Project
-This is my final project for the Data Analysis Bootcamp that I did with allWomen.
+This is my final project for the Data Analysis Bootcamp that I did for allWomen.